go-ozzo/ozzo-validation/README.md

 	)
 }

-func main() {
 a := Address{
     Street: "123",
     City:   "Unknown",
     State:  "Virginia",
     Zip:    "12345",
 }

 err := a.Validate()
 fmt.Println(err)
 // Output:
 // Street: the length must be between 5 and 50; State: must be in a valid format.
-}
 ```

 Note that when calling `validation.ValidateStruct` to validate a struct, you should pass to the method a pointer